Frequently Asked Questions

 What do we mean by accommodations?

 Academic Accommodations refers to an intervention that helps a student with a disability receive the most benefit from course delivery and demonstrate required performance standards.
-Accommodation may occur in the academic environment or in a field placement setting.
+Accommodation may occur in the academic environment or in a field placement setting, such as a practicum or clinical placement.
 Accommodations must be reasonable, which means that no one suffers unduly – not the student, not the instructor, not the College.

-If you think you may have a disability make an appointment to see a counsellor by stopping by our office or booking an appointment online.
+If you think you may have a disability make an appointment to see an Accessibility Specialist by stopping by our office or booking an appointment online.
 We will do our best to help you figure out what you need to do next.
-After learning more about your challenges, and if it’s in your best interests, your counsellor may refer you for an assessment.
+After learning more about your challenges, and if it’s in your best interest, your Accessibility Specialist may refer you for an assessment.

-How do I know if my documentation is what RRC needs?
+How do I know if my documentation is what RRC Polytech needs?

-RRC has a Disability Documentation Guide that clearly outlines what we require to help you develop the best accommodation plan.
-Please bring your documentation to your first appointment with your counsellor.
-If you documentation but it does not meet our requirements, you may still be eligible receive some accommodation while you update your information.
+RRC Polytech has a Disability Documentation Guide that clearly outlines what we require to help you develop the best accommodation plan.
+Please bring your documentation to your first appointment with your Accessibility Specialist.
+If you have documentation but it does not meet our requirements, you may still be eligible to receive some accommodation while you update your information.

 Why is documentation required?

 Many disabilities are “invisible.”
-Accessibility Services requires documentation of your disability so that we can determine the effects of your disability on your academic performance and decide on appropriate academic accommodations.
-If you provide Accessibility Services with a copy of your documentation verifying your disability, you will not be required to provide documentation to anyone else at Red River College.
+Student Accessibility Services requires documentation of your disability so that we can determine the effects of your disability on your academic performance and decide on appropriate academic accommodations.
+If you provide Student Accessibility Services with a copy of your documentation verifying your disability, you will not be required to provide documentation to anyone else at Red River College Polytechnic.

 Also, with documentation, students with disabilities can often be eligible for financial assistance for equipment or services related to their disability.
 All of these financial assistance programs require documented proof of a disability before they will consider your application for financial aid.